 1. Establish Your Goal

-Having a goal will help you choose what’s relevant to include in your analysis.
-Otherwise, you might end up with a ton of basic information and no idea how to apply it to your business.
+Having a goal will help you choose what’s most relevant for your analysis.
+Otherwise, you might end up with a ton of basic information and no idea of how to apply it to your business.

 So, set a goal.

 It could be any major decision or change for your business: